-Congrats to all the amazing participants that took place in the October 2021 Data-Driven Fasting 30-Day Challenge!
+Congrats to all the amazing participants in the October 2021 Data-Driven Fasting 30-Day Challenge!

 Once again, we saw some fantastic weight loss results in the tenth round of the challenge.